DocSend Streamlines 500 Startups’ Fundraising Process

 Enhanced Document Engagement Insights

 Before DocSend, 500 Startups had limited visibility as to what content within fund materials viewers were focusing on.
 With DocSend, 500 Startups has access to granular page-by-page analytics for each user who engages with their documents.
-These analytics define follow-up strategyddddd since they enable the 500 Startups fundraising team to identify who needs follow-up and what is resonating (or not resonating) with each viewer.
+These analytics define follow-up strategy since they enable the 500 Startups fundraising team to identify who needs follow-up and what is resonating (or not resonating) with each viewer.
 500 Startups now has the ability to better structure and quantitatively measure their outreach.

 With DocSend, I can see where investors are focusing, and where I am losing investors.
 Tracking who's seeing the deck and where their attention was focused has been super useful.”